alfredos84/OPO_simulator/README.md

 In the `OPO.sh` file you will find the command line for the compilation:
 ```
-nvcc OPO.cu -D<REGIME> -DCW_OPO -DPPLN -I /usr/local/include -L /usr/local/include/fftwf3 -lfftw3 -lfftw3f -lm -o OPO
+g++ OPO.cpp -o OPO -O3 -lfftw3 -lfftw3f -lm
 ```
-where the preprocessor variable `<REGIME>` could be either `CW_OPO` or `NS_OPO`.
-This compiles the package using two coupled-wave equations.
-If the user wants to use three coupled-wave equations, add the additional preprocessor variable `-DTHREE_EQS` in the compilation line.
-Notice here `nvcc` compiler is used and the main file extension is `.cu` instead of traditional `gcc` and `.c`, respectively, since this code was implemented to compare the computational speed up with its CUDA counterpart.
 Please visit my project `cuOPO` for users interested in parallel computing.

 Finally, the execution is done using the command line in the `OPO.sh` file is
 ```
-./OPO $L $TEMP $GRPER $N $R $DELTAS $GDD $TOD $U $MODDEP $FREQMOD | tee -a $FILE
+./OPO <list-of-variables> | tee -a $FILE
 ```
-where `$ARGx` and others are variables externaly passed to the main file `cuOPO.cu`.
 It was written in this way to make easier performing simulations massively.

 ### Outputs